Risk Management Software for BanksPublished January 27, 2021 by Reciprocity • 4 min read

 As we mentioned earlier, compliance with the Bank Secrecy Act is a high priority for FIs and NBFIs.
 The BSA directs financial firms to develop AML compliance programs, and more specifically to develop “Know Your Customer” (KYC) policies and procedures to identify suspicious activity.
 Meanwhile, various U.S. sanctions rules, enforced by the Office of Foreign Assets Control (OFAC) also require financial firms to monitor customer activity

 Know Your Customer

-Bank Secrecy Act and Office of Foreign Asset Controls (OFAC)
+Bank Secrecy Act and Office of Foreign Asset Controls

-Monthly, OFAC requires that FIs and NBFIs document their Specially Designated Nationals and Blocked Persons List (SDN List) reviews but must anonymize the information.
+OFAC requires that FIs and NBFIs cross-check their customers against the agency’s “Specially Designated Nationals and Blocked Persons List” (known as the SDN List), and document those reviews for OFAC monthly, although the information must be anonymized.
 This anonymization includes removing names or information that could identify someone listed.